-The lush rainforests of Central Africa cover nearly 2 million square kilometers, making up 18 percent of all the world's rainforests.
+The lush rainforests of Central Africa cover about 1,700,000 square kilometers, making up 18 percent of all the world's rainforests.

 Most of this forest - as much as 60 percent - can be found in DR Congo.
 This is where Rainforest Foundation Norway fovcuses its attention in the region.
 Half of the tropical rainforest in DR Congo is primary forest: old-growth forest that has not been logged.